Mark Jones Planning Consultancy

 Positive outcome for Dog Grooming Business in outbuilding to the rear of a dwellinghouse image

 We have recently been granted Prior Approval to convert a number of agricultural buildings in the Saddleworth area of the Greater Manchester Green Belt into dwellinghouses as permitted under Part 3, Class Q of the Town and Country Planning (General Permitted Development) Order 2015.
-These have included conversions at Sandy Lane Farm, Heights Fold Farm and Springhill Farm.
+These have included conversions at Sandy Lane Farm, Heights Fold Farm, Springhill Farm and Lower Hills Farm.

 If you have an agricultural building that meets the above criteria please get in touch to see if we can help you.